KLIM8D/passphrase/README.md

 # How-to
 Call the binary with the complete path to your dictionary file, and the number of words you want your password to consist of.
-E.g. `./password_generator /path/to/file 5` creates a password consisting of 5 words.
+E.g. `./password_generator /path/to/file 5 minimal` creates a password consisting of 5 words, and using the array with restricted symbols

 # TODO
-* Since most services require numbers/symbols in the password, it would make some sense to add these somewhere too...